Emily-TTG/TINS2025/README.md

 ### Build & Run

 The game is built on top of [sPDNgin](https://github.com/Emily-TTG/sPDNgin) which the build expects to be present at `vendor/sPDNgin`.
+This is a hodge-podge of basic initialization code and a runtime loop made ahead of the jam.
+It also provides some build infrastructure for dependencies used by the project (see [final notes](#final-notes) for full 1st-order dependency list).

+On Windows LuaJIT can be a bit finicky depending on toolchain - so you may want to pre-build it in-tree at `vendor/sPDNgin/vendor/luajit`.
+Visual C toolsets probably won't work without at least `clang-cl` - Windows was tested with MinGW.

 After that it's a normal cmake build process:
 ```